Patrick Galvin: Biography

 Galvin was born in Cork in 1927 at a time of great political transition in Ireland.
-His mother was a Republican and his father a Free Stater which gave rise to ongoing political tension within the household and later informed his well loved poem "My Father Spoke with Swans" and his autobiographical memoir Song For a Poor Boy.
+His mother was a Republican and his father a Free Stater which gave rise to ongoing political tension within the household and later informed his well-loved poem "My Father Spoke with Swans" and his autobiographical memoir Song For a Poor Boy.
 An autodidact, he came to know and love literature through the Russian, French and Irish classics.
 His early poetry shows the influences of Gaelic poetry whilst his later poetry reflects more international rhythms and themes.
-He had grown up during the time of the Spanish Civil war under the shawl of his mother's Republican politics and later discovered a great affinity with the Andalusian poet, Federico García Lorca; these influences are evident in his epic poem about Michael Collins, 'The White Monument'.
-His childhood ended dramatically when he was sent to Daingean industrial school, noted for its abuse of young people in its care.
+He had grown up during the time of the Spanish Civil War, influenced by his mother's Republican politics and later discovered a great affinity with the Andalusian poet, Federico García Lorca; these influences are evident in his epic poem about Michael Collins, 'The White Monument'.
+His childhood ended dramatically when he was sent to Daingean Industrial School, noted for its abuse of young people in its care.
 This experience had a powerful influence on his earlier poetry which expresses the fear and brutality of that time: